AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

     - `DisableIoMapper` is disabled because I replace DMAR table.
 See above and [docs/ACPI.md](docs/ACPI.md).
 - Misc
   - I use `ScanPolicy` 0x00280F03, which means only NVMe and USB drives and only Apple FS, NTFS and EFI partition.
-  - Boot/`LauncherOption` is Full for multiboot configuration.
-If using only macOS, set to Disabled.
+  - Boot/`LauncherOption` is `Full` for multiboot configuration.
+If using only macOS, set to `Disabled`.
 - NVRAM/Bootargs:
   - `rtcfx_exclude=80-AB` — required for hibernation.
   - config_debug also has standard debugging bootargs.
   - Additional UUID E09B... contains HibernationFixup configuration.
 - PlatformInfo
-  - `UpdateSMBIOSMode` is Custom for multiboot configuration.
-If using only macOS, set to Create
+  - `UpdateSMBIOSMode` is `Custom` for multiboot configuration.
+If using only macOS, set to `Create`
 - UEFI/ReservedMemory
-  - One region apparently required for hibernation.
+  - One region that is apparently required for hibernation.

 Provided configs differ in enabled debug options and boot picker interface.